-A sought-after educator, clinician, and competition judge, in 2010, she took on the directorship of New England Conservatory’s Opera Studies program, in partnership with Artistic Advisor Stephen Lord.
-Professor Bybee also serves on the voice faculty at Loyola University’s College of Music and Fine Arts in New Orleans.
+A sought-after educator, clinician, and competition judge, Professor Bybee serves on the voice faculty at Loyola University’s College of Music and Fine Arts in New Orleans.
+She is also part of the leadership team for New England Conservatory’s Opera Studies program, in partnership with Artistic Advisor Stephen Lord and Opera Studies Chair Joshua Major.

 This season, she will appear as Mary in Der fliegende Holländer with Seattle Opera and as Mrs. Lovett in Sweeney Todd with Glimmerglass Opera.
 In future seasons, she makes returns to Houston Grand Opera and The Dallas Opera.